Amienjafar/Image-Classification-with-FA-SVM/README.md

 # Image-Classification-with-FA-SVM

 Image Classification using SVM with a Firefly Optimization Algorithn.

 Using existing datasets on kaggle

+Carried out the augmentation process on the dataset